django-haystack/django-haystack/docs/tutorial.rst

     site.register(Note)

-This registers the model with the default site built into ``haystack``.
+This registers the model with the default site built into Haystack.
 The model gets registered with a standard ``SearchIndex`` class.
 If you need to override this class and provide additional functionality, you can manually register your own indexes like::